po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/27-Evr_Shell/README.md

 ./hello.sh
 ```

-You likely ran into a permissions error that looks something like the following codeblock:
+Depending on your operating system, you may have run into a permissions error that looks something like the following codeblock:

 ```sh
 # it may say something other than `zsh`
 zsh: permission denied: ./hello.sh
 ```

 That's okay!
-By default, new files we create on our computers don't grant permission to be executed, so we need to change that.
+With some operating systems, new files we create on our computers don't grant permission to be executed by default, so we need to change that.
 Run the following command from the command line:

 ```sh
 # use `chmod` to enter "change mode"